 A planer board will spread fishing lines away from the boat in the effort to cover more area in one pass.
-Multiple lines will reach different distances from the boat with the added benefit of gaining interest from musky in the shallows without spooking them.
-With proper use of weights, some lines can be sent deeper to find the musky that is hunting for baitfish suspended in deeper waters.
+Multiple lines will reach different distances from the boat with the added benefit of gaining interest from muskies in the shallows without spooking them.
+With proper use of weights, some lines can be sent deeper to find the muskie that is hunting for baitfish suspended in deeper waters.

 Visualizing the methods of planer board use can be difficult without carefully described scenarios.

 • SCENARIO TWO – Weather changes – Anglers become accustomed to working the edges of the lake to find the big fish.
 A cold front can force the fish into deeper water.
 The planer board is effective for this situation since longer lines are part of the initial pass.
 Muskies will take notice of live bait presented at considerable depths.
 During hot weather conditions, fish will favor shallow bays, weed flat and shallow bars.
-The planer bar can be used to present bait at virtually any depth.
+The planer board can be used to present bait at virtually any depth.

 Rubbercore sinkers from 1/4- ounce to 1-ounce are required to achieve proper depths for each line.
-A pair of inline planer board with heavy releases will work well together.
+A pair of inline planer boards with heavy releases will work well together.
 Fiberglass or composite rods are best for this setup.

 Creating proper tension on the lines is essential for success in the use of a planer board.
 With any wind, the boat must be positioned to go into the wind.
 Boat speed will determine how effectively the lines sink to various depths.
 Too much speed will cause the lines to come to the surface.
 Slow speeds prevent the spinners from working properly.
 Lines with artificial lures will sink at very slow trolling speeds.

 The boat driver must go to the edge or depth where the live bait will be fished.
 Set the sucker line at the proper depth and then properly attach the planer board.
 Set the fishing reel to free spool and move the boat away from the structure.
-A casting distance can be established with this method.
+A casting distance can also be established with this method.

 From the desired distance, engage the line-out clicker.
 The spool tension will be adjusted to prevent the line from extending while fishing.
 An aggressive fish will take the line.
 The angler should pay close attention to the difference between a free spool and sufficient tension by placing the thumb on the spool.

 When fishing close to structures or heavily weeded areas, avoid the use of weights to reduce the number of hang-ups in the lines.
 A line holding the sucker should be 10 feet long if the sucker is to be fished at five feet below the boat.
-More obstacles in the water, including grass, mud, and sand, will determine the best number of lines, the line length, and the boat speed.
+Obstacles in the water, including grass, mud, and sand, will determine the best number of lines, the line length, and the boat speed.